-- How to go about writing an EMT resume (tips and tricks)
+- How to write an EMT resume

 How to write an EMT resume